 After you've inserted the hooks, you can attach the clips to the rings and attach those to the hooks.
 You could also use two-in-one ring clips that are ready to attach to the hooks.

 Hanging your drapes:

 Now it's time to hang your drapes!
+I like to use curtain rods from either IKEA or Home Depot.
 I find it easiest to take my rod down from my wall and insert it through the rings of the drapes.
 Then, I lift the whole drape up and put the rod back into the brackets on the wall.
 If you haven't hemmed your curtain panel yet, you can now check to see where it's hitting the floor and determine the size of hem you'll need.
 Press it and sew it to complete your DIY pleated curtains.

 You may have to "train" your drapes to hang in their pleated shape by pressing them gently into the pleats with your hands.
 You can also use a steamer to help shape them for a sharper look.

 I adore how these turned out and love the Granny Chic vibe of our breakfast nook!
 It's so fun for Spring and Summer, and brings a lot of personality into this space.